Workshop instructors

 Heinrich Koch

-Heinrich Koch learned this age-old craft from his father.
-Already as a 12-year-old, he loved helping out in his parents' shingle workshop and has perfected the art of shingle making over the course of his life.
-Since 1978 Heinrich has worked for German timber-shingle makers Ott as the world's best wood-shingle maker.
+Heinrich Koch learnt the age-old craft from his father.
+Even as a twelve-year-old, he worked enthusiastically in his parents' shingle workshop and has perfected this craft over the course of his life.
+Since 1978, Heinrich Koch has been working for the Ott wood shingle making company as the world's best wood shingle maker.

 Workshops with Heinrich Koch